ctrlaltdylan/ctrlaltdylan.github.io/_posts/2022-01-04-why-pipedream.md

 More often than not a good tool will do the following:

-- Organizing complexity
+- Organize complexity
-- Lowering the bar to entry
+- Lower the bar to entry
 - Empower a wider audience to build solutions they couldn't before

 Pipedream is checks all of these boxes above, and is just getting started.